Travel Illinois: Aurora

 Kids love riding the farm’s restored miniature train and old-fashioned hay wagon rides along Blackberry Creek, and they can also ride a carousel and ponies.
 Picnic spots are sprinkled throughout the grounds, and you can also buy food (sandwiches, salads and snacks) at the farm’s Summer Kitchen.
 Pick up a souvenir in the general store, which carries handcrafted textiles and pottery made on site.

-In nearby Yorkville, Lyon Farm and Village is maintained by the Kendall County Historical Society and has 15 historic buildings depicting local history.
+In nearby Yorkville, the Kendall County Historical Society – Lyon Farm has 15 historic buildings depicting local history.
 The village comes alive in September for its annual Fall Festival, complete with crafters, antique cars and tractors, a flea market and bake sale, children’s games, a petting zoo, hayrides, and live entertainment.

 Each October, Lyon Farm hosts Halloween parties with old-fashioned games, a costume parade, prizes, trick-or-treating and hayrides through the farm’s haunted barn.